plotlabs/react-search-cache/README.md

 # React Search Cache 💾

-A smart search component which caches your searched data in localstorage.The searched data can be retrived even there is no network connection.
+A smart search component which caches your searched data in localstorage.The searched data can be retrieved even there is no network connection.

 Ideal for saving expensive network requests and for offline Webapps.